-Within 5 working days of your interview, we'll contact you with the outcome and details about what happens next.
-We'll provide you with details of your learning, request references and carry out your DBS check.
+Within five working days of your interview, we will contact you with the outcome and details about what happens next.
+We will provide you with details of your learning, request references and conduct your DBS check.

 Your probation period will be for six months.
-By then, you'll have received all the support you need to be confident in your volunteering role.
+By then, you will have received all the support you need to be confident in your volunteering role.
 If you disengage with the scheme for a period of at least 3 months, we reserve the right to carry out an informal review and withdraw you from the scheme.